Tim Anderson Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up 175 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (177 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.